-Brian Earl Thompson (born August 28, 1959 in Ellensburg, Washington) is a veteran genre actor who has made a career of playing Mooks, Alien Monsters, Mad Bombers, Implacable Men, Black Knights, Juggernauts, Serial Killers, Dirty Cops, an entire host of Dragons, Dimension Lords, Evil Overlords, not to mention his one appearance as an Eldritch Abomination.
+Brian Earl Thompson (born August 28, 1959 in Ellensburg, Washington) is a veteran character actor who has made a career out of playing Mooks, Serial Killers, Dirty Cops, Mad Bombers, Implacable Men, Black Knights, Juggernauts, Dimension Lords, Evil Overlords, and an entire host of Dragons—and that's not to mention his one appearance as an Eldritch Abomination.
 He even played a Noble Demon once.

-On the very rare occasion where he has been allowed to go beyond his rough exterior, he's turned in amazingly thoughtful and sensitive performances as brave, inspiring, and truly noble good guys.
+And, on the very rare occasions where he has been allowed to go beyond his rough exterior, he's turned in amazingly thoughtful and sensitive performances as brave, inspiring, and truly noble good guys.

 A native of Ellensburg, Washington (the same area where Northern Exposure would later be filmed), he was a high school jock whose interest in acting was sparked when, during his senior year, he was cast as the Russian ballet instructor Boris in the comedy "You Can't Take it With You".
 Under the pretense of attending Central Washington University to play football and study business management, he quietly auditioned for every available production he could reach.